Teaching Statement

 I don’t pretend to have all the answers.
 What I hope to do is help students ask better questions, the kind that push them to dig deeper into their ideas, their visuals, and their purpose as filmmakers.
 At the end of the day, my goal is for students to walk away not just knowing how to make a film but feeling like they have something worth saying and the tools to say it.

-(Advanced Film Lighting, Ohio University, Spring 2025)
+(Advanced Digital and 16mm Camera, Ohio University, Spring 2025)